Optimizing two-qubit gates for ultracold fermions in optical lattices: Robustness against system impurities

-During the whole optimization process, we have assumed a perfectly symmetric lattice which corresponds to a relative phase of $\varphi{=}0$ in Eq.~(\ref{eq potential}).
+During the whole optimization process, we have assumed a perfectly symmetric lattice which corresponds to a relative phase of $\phi{=}0$ in Eq.~(\ref{eq potential}).
 Furthermore, we have considered a direct and simple mapping from the applied magnetic field to the effective one-dimensional scattering length $a_{1\mathrm{D}}$.
-Both assumptions need to be considered carefully and we analyze the effects of the uncertainty on our optimized pulses.
+Moreover, we assumed to have full control over the laser intensity.
+All three assumptions need to be considered carefully and we analyze the effects of the uncertainty on our optimized pulses.
 We will now test our optimized pulses from Sec.~\ref{Case optimization} for different values of a time-constant non-zero relative phase and for deviations from the optimal scattering length.
-In Fig.~\ref{Errors}, we can see the infidelity of the case-optimized pulses from Sec.~\ref{Case optimization} for the two cases of both atoms starting on different sides, in Figs.~\ref{Errors}(a) and \ref{Errors}(c), or on the same side of the double well, in Figs.~\ref{Errors}(b) and \ref{Errors}(d).
-One observes that the two atoms starting on different subwells and colliding into each other are more sensitive to errors than the two atoms starting on the same subwell.
-But one has to remark that we have used in Fig.~\ref{Errors}(b) a slightly different target state $(w_{LL}+\exp [i \gamma (\tau)] {\cdot} w_{RR})/\sqrt{2}$ with a time-dependent phase $\gamma$ as we now explain.
-Due to the relative phase of the lattice, the left and the right side of the double well do not have the same potential energy.
-Consequently, the atoms gain a time-dependent phase $\gamma$ during the operations of the gate that is roughly proportional to twice the energy difference between the states on the left and the right side of the double well.
-Nevertheless, both cases appear to be quite robust against deviations from the perfect scenario, which is promising for an experimental realization.
+In Fig.~\ref{Errors}, we can see the infidelity of the case-optimized pulses from Fig.~\ref{Case Opt} in Sec.~\ref{Case optimization} for the two cases of both atoms starting on different sides, in Figures~\ref{Errors}(a), \ref{Errors}(c), and \ref{Errors}(e), or on the same side of the double well, in Figures~\ref{Errors}(b), \ref{Errors}(d), and \ref{Errors}(f).